RaineScarlett/librarymanagementsystem/README.md

 1. **Search for Books**:
     - Search by Title, Author, or Genre.
     - Logs search results to track queries.
+    - See all available books at once (if you're a librarian).

 2. **Organization**:
     - Books are organized into shelves, and shelves are part of specific floors.